totegoat/dots/README.md

 git, bash, gpg

+- stuff here
+- use Toter to quickly personalize a dev container
+-

 When storing encrypted secrets in your dotfiles git repo, we recommend using keeping them in a private repo.